ryansheehy0/Neo-C/possible_features.md

 ## Todo
-- interfaces
-- std::array vs C-style arrays
-	- The size of std::array can't be defined at run time
-	- C-style arrays are missing a lot of features
 - casting
 	- I like the syntax of C-style casting.
 	- What about const_cast?
 How to cast consts